adstriegel/cse34468-su24/hw/lab-04/lab4.md

 * 1 pt - Correct hash submitted via Canvas or identification of group member name
 * 3 pts - Code is reasonably commented and formatted with appropriate variable names

-The lab is due by Monday afternoon on June 24 at 5 PM.
+The lab is due by Monday afternoon on July 1st at 5 PM.